-Separately, the Government announced in February 2018 that the land or interests or other rights in respect of the land for the operation of the Shatin to Central Link (SCL) be vested in and the movable assets of SCL be assigned to the Corporation.
-We will continue to monitor developments in respect of the construction of the SCL, which will be fully integrated with the Corporation's existing rail network, i.e. East Rail, Ma On Shan Rail and West Rail.
+The Government announced in February 2018 that the land or interests or other rights in respect of the land for the operation of the Shatin to Central Link (SCL) would be vested in and the movable assets of SCL be assigned to the Corporation.
+We will continue to monitor developments in respect of the construction of the SCL, which, upon its completion, will be fully integrated with the Corporation's existing rail network, i.e. East Rail, Ma On Shan Rail and West Rail.

-I would like to express my gratitude to the Members of the Managing Board for their support to the management team over the past 12 months.
+I would like to express my gratitude to the Members of the Managing Board for their inspirational leadership in guiding the management team over the past 12 months.